-In this work, our main purpose is the development of an "episodic memory" module for CACE, mainly consisted in storing and using the agents' previous actions and other specific data, while exploring the game environment.
+cific data, while exploring the simulation environment.
 This module could be interpreted as a metaphor of a simplified "declarative memory" of each agent.
 The agent could access this information whenever a similar situation emerges and then decide how to proceed.
-Ultimately, the project aims in verifying if the use of the "episodic memories" actually enhances the agents' performance in the game.
+Ultimately, the project aims in verifying if the use of the "episodic memories" actually enhances the agents' performance in accomplishing their tasks.

-5.2 The Use of Episodic Memory
+5.2.
+The Use of Episodic Memory